Andover Lakes, Florida

 Andover Lakes, located east of Orlando, Florida, has around 2-300 residents in the neighborhoods.

 Amenities

 Restaurants include McDonald's, Ferrera's Pizza, and, Tasty China.
 Stores include Publix, Pinch-a-penny, Dance Force Studio.

 Area schools

 Cypress Springs Elementary School is also an "A" school with 793 Students.
 Principal Ruthie Haniff.

 Zoned schools

-Odyssey Middle School is one of two middle school for Andover Elementary and Cypress Springs Elementary with 1,658 students.
+Odyssey Middle School is one of two middle schools for Andover Elementary and Cypress Springs Elementary with 1,658 students.
 Principal Patricia J. Bowen-Painter.